dustinpfister/blog_posts/_posts/lodash_create.md

 ### 2.2 - Using a constructor function

 Another way to go about creating a new object with a custom prototype would be to make a [constructor function](/2019/02/27/js-javascript-constructor/).
+Chances are you have all ready use one of these kinds of functions even if you are still very new to javaScript as there are a lot of built in examples of classes that involve the use of a prototype object such as the [Date class](/2019/02/14/js-javascript-date/), and the [Array class](/2018/12/10/js-array/) just to name a few in core javaScript alone.
+However it is also possible to create user define constructor functions of course, and when doing so one can define what the prototype of a class should be.

 ```js
 let MyClass = function(x, y){